brhn-4/RasPi-Modules/Module 9/Readme.md

 Microsoft Azure is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.
 It provides a range of cloud services, including those for computing, analytics, storage, and networking.
 Users can pick and choose from these services to develop and scale new applications, or run existing applications, in the public cloud.
 Azure offers solutions for all industries through a comprehensive set of compliant offerings, integrated tools, DevOps, and a marketplace for building any application.

 ### Azure SQL Database:
 On Microsoft Azure, we will be specifically using the SQL database.
 Microsoft Azure SQL Database is a fully managed relational cloud database service that provides SQL Server engine compatibility with built-in intelligence.
 It offers a scalable service that can handle large amounts of data and a wide range of transactional processing workloads.
 Azure SQL Database is designed to make managing and scaling applications easier with features like high availability, security, and recovery built into the service.
-It's suitable for a variety of applications, from small projects to large-scale enterprise use and will be perfect for our project.
+It's suitable for a variety of applications, from small projects to large-scale enterprise use, and will be perfect for our project.

 ### Creating the Azure Server and Database: